BingkaiWang/CovariateAdjustment/README.md

 The Simulation folder contain code for simulation and visualization.

 To apply different methods to estimate the average treatment effect, one can use the "adjust_estimator" function, with description given in "Data_Preprocessing_and_Analysis/adjust_estimator.R".
+An example of using this function is in "example.R".
 For handling missing data by Doubly-robust estimator, one can refer to the example given in "Data_Preprocessing_and_Analysis/Missing_data.R".

 The draft of this paper is currently stored [here](https://biostats.bepress.com/jhubiostat/paper292/), where main results and data analysis of 3 clinical trials are given.